 I spend too much time at that aid station, but I get out and back on the trail, knowing that my 12 hour dream is out of reach, I set my sights on breaking 13 hours, which is still a half-hour improvement over last year.

-I almost bonk at mile 46, a result of running out of water 6 miles earlier and the fact that AR50finishmy long runs have not been supported enough by weekday runs.
+I almost bonk at mile 46, a result of running out of water 6 miles earlier and the fact that my long runs have not been supported enough by weekday runs.
 With Dave’s help, I pull it back together and then hit the steepest part of the course.
 Mile 48 is another slow mile, but I push hard through mile 49 and sprint (sort of) to the finish.
 I felt someone trying to catch me coming in the chute, but I can’t let happen now, so I give it all I have left to cross the finish.

 My second 50 mile race in the books at 12:57.